 The actual site of the first Greek printing press is gone.
 Still, within the Greek Quarter, a stately baroque Viennese building houses the second Greek printing press, where Rigas Pheraios, the protomartyr of Greek independence, edited the Greek newspaper Ephimeris.

-By the time of the Greek War of Independence in the 1820s, the Vienna Greek community was at its acme, with about 5,000 members and an increasingly diverse socio-economic structure.
+By the time of the Greek War of Independence in the 1820s, the Vienna Greek community was at its peak with about 5,000 members and an increasingly diverse socio-economic structure.

 The members of the educated and prosperous community naturally longed for Greece’s liberation from the Ottoman yoke.
 Still, at the same time, they were conscious that the Austrian Empire, a bundle of nationalities under a relatively benign but absolute autocracy, was violently opposed to and fearful of revolution.